 Finding the right tenant for a property is fundamental.
 We start by establishing criteria for the sort of person you wish to occupy your property.
 We then match this to prospective tenants who must provide us with references.
 Only after checking these references will we then proceed with a tenancy.

 When dealing with private tenants we take references, usually from their employer and a credit check.
 Payments are due every calendar month, in advance, starting from the commencement of the tenancy agreement.
-We do encourage tenants to pay their rent by standing order; however, should they pay by cheque we must allow time for this to clear our bank before forwarding payment to you.
+We do encourage tenants to pay their rent by standing order.

 When we initially assess a property we indicate what we believe to be a realistic rent based on present market conditions.
 Prospective tenants usually accept our valuation, but there may need to be some room for negotiation.

 We request a deposit for all tenancies, which is held in a separate clients’ account and protected under the Tenancy Deposit Scheme - no interest will be received on these monies.
 For private tenants the deposit is equal to 5 weeks rent.
 Deposits are held to help ensure the tenant looks after the property and as a safeguard against unpaid rent.
 It is refundable at the end of a tenancy only after the tenant has vacated the property and providing the property is left in an acceptable condition and there are no rent arrears.

 When the tenant vacates the property you will have an opportunity to inspect the property yourself prior to the deposit being refunded.
 Should you wish to do so, you must make arrangements to view the property as soon as possible once the tenant has vacated.